-At first I thought Couchsurfing couldn't possibly be something sensible or sane to do, but now that I've been a part of it since August 2009, it is an insanely great community that I love being a part of.
+At first I thought Couchsurfing couldn't possibly be something sensible or sane, but now that I've been a part of it since August 2009, it is an insanely great community that I love being a part of.

 From January 2013 - January 2016, I organized and hosted the Thursday night weekly meetup, and many other events.
 In the process I met literally thousands of people from all over the world, and occasionally I hosted.

 I've surfed 12 times and hosted about 45 people so far.
 My experience of Couchsurfing has been awesome, with one minor surfing exception.
 I hope that you can contribute more awesome experiences.
 If you want to stay with me (I do host people on occasion), you must tell me approximately where I live (hint: it is not actually in Manhattan).

 - drinking wine, preferably red (I learned to like it while I was in Europe), but my favorite is vinho verde

 - picnics in the park